- Best Rooftop Restaurants in Marrakech

 Cafe Kif Kif

-Cafe Kif Kif features a lovely rooftop with a view to Koutobia mosque – it was my favorite pick for sunset.
+Cafe Kif Kif features a lovely rooftop with a view to Koutoubia mosque – it was one of my favorite picks for sunset.

-The view is exceptional, but the terrace is a quite small.
-Book your table in advance!
+The view to Koutoubia mosque is exceptional, but the terrace is a quite small.
+Make sure to book your table in advance!

 Nomad is the most famous restaurant in Marrakech, and it’s for a reason!
 Nomad’s rooftop have several levels and it’s the bigger from the list, anyways you should book your table in advance.